-All DANGER, WARNING, CAUTION and instructional messages on your mower should be carefully read and obeyed.
+All DANGER, WARNING, CAUTION and instructional messages on your rider and mower should be carefully read and obeyed.
 Personal bodily injury can result when these instructions are not followed.
 The information is for your safety and it is important!
-The safety decals below are on your unit.
+The safety decals below are on your rider and mower.